Currency

 Bitcoin and Ether ETFs Are a Game-Changer

-The conversion of the Trust into an ETF which will allow ordinary investors – not just wealthy ones – to buy bitcoin and ether through their brokerage accounts, could be a game-changer.
+The conversion of the Trust into an ETF which would allow ordinary investors – not just wealthy ones – to buy bitcoin and ether through their brokerage accounts, could be a game-changer.

 One expert, Ric Edelman, the founder of the Digital Assets Council of Financial Professionals, thinks that change could drive $150 billion into crypto investments.